Jollywatt/typst-fletcher/src/paths.typ

 }

-/// The offset knee point for a vertex, given the
+/// Offset a vertex to make a milter joint, given the
-/// angles of its incoming and outgoing legs.
+/// angles of the incoming and outgoing legs.
 ///
 /// ```
-/// returns knee point ↓
+///      offset vertex ↓
 /// ───────────────────* ┐
 ///      vertex ↓     /  │ offset
 /// ─[i-angle]──@    /   ┘